popolo-project/popolo-spec/data.md

 <h2 id="restrictions">3.1 Restrictions</h1>

-The data standard imposes cardinality and range restrictions on some properties of other standards.
+The data standard imposes cardinality and range restrictions on some properties of other standards, in order to allow for simpler JSON and MongoDB serializations.

 In vCard, each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
 Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
 Some, like OpenSocial, do.
 This data standard requires that each component of a name can include one text value only.